Ways to repurpose your blogs

 5. Turn each sub-section into a standalone short blog or article

 If your blog covers multiple subtopics, give each one its own short-form article.
-These smaller blogs can target more specific keywords, answer niche searches, and internally link back to your main blog as the pillar page.
+This is one of the most effective ways to repurpose blogs for SEO because each smaller article targets a more specific keyword and links back to your main blog as the pillar page.
 This boosts SEO, creates more doorways into your website, and extends the life of your original blog without new research.

 6. Convert the blog into an email newsletter edition